whitebear-gh/Elm-introduction-presentation/slides/index.md

 ---

-## Hard to track where changes were done
+## Hard to track when and where changes are made

  <img src="images/elm-angular-code.png" style="background: white;" width=500 />